Palos Verdes Peninsula AVA: Climate

 The climate of Palos Verdes Peninsula AVA is "Mediterranean warm," which is characterized by warm, dry summers and mild winters with limited rainfall.
 The petition also described wind and fog patterns within the AVA and the surrounding regions.
 However, the petition did not provide enough data for TTB to determine if wind and fog are distinguishing features of the AVA, so those climate aspects are not discussed in this document.
 The vineyards within the AVA are located in the following microclimates: Climate Zone IA and IB (Coastal Zone), Zone III (Middle Highlands, Southeastern Upper Slope), and Zone IV (Middle and Lower North and East Slopes).
 These zones have milder temperatures, more fog, higher relative humidity, and lightly more rain than the surrounding areas which are classified as the warmer zones V and VI.
 As evidence of these milder temperatures, the petition includes weather data for the AVA and the surrounding areas from the National Oceanic and Atmospheric Administration (NOAA) from 2014 to 2017.
 The temperature data shows that average monthly temperatures for Palos Verdes Peninsula AVA range between 4 and 6 F lower than in the surrounding areas in the colder months, and 5 to 8 F lower than in the surrounding areas in the summer months.
 While the average temperatures of the AVA and the surrounding areas are within a narrow range, the high and low temperatures of the surrounding areas are more extreme than the high and low temperatures of the AVA.
 Generally, the weather data shows that average spring and summer temperatures of San Pedro and Long Beach, which are farther inland than the AVA, are the warmest of the areas surrounding the AVA.
+The USDA plant hardiness zone ranges from 10b to 11a.